 Our work constantly demands creative solutions.
-We need to work around a variety of parameters and limitations to achieve our goals, and those whose learning and development activities we support all demand something new and different to pique their interest and hold their attention – no less to support the learning they need to achieve desired outcomes.
+We need to work within an array of parameters and limitations to create learning and development activities that help people to achieve their goals.
+Those we support have high expectations for creative approaches and deep engagement along with efficiency and effectiveness in their learning.
 That is partially why our work can be so energizing – there are always new challenges, new techniques, and new tools.

 To seek to be inspired is a lovely way to live.

-But many people doubt their creative capacity.
-They see what others do and dismay to think that they would never have come up with that particular solution or anything that good.
+But many learning and development professionals doubt their creative capacity.
+They see what others do and feel dismayed to think that they would never have come up with that particular solution or anything that good.
 They may come to believe that everyone else has some deep well of creativity that has not been granted to them.
 Does this kind of thinking resonate with you?

 I have had those feelings myself.
 I’ve been determined to study creativity, to unlock its mysteries a bit.
 I’ve listened closely to highly applauded creators talk about their process and their inspirations.
 I’ve read the research on creativity and put into practice a number of creativity-enhancing techniques.
 I still think there is an element of genius that spurs the people who create blockbusters, but I am confident that some of what they do to feed their creative energies are disciplines that I can practice as well.
 You can, too.

-There are seven disciplines that turn out to be important in generating a creativity boost.
+The Creativity Boost practices support deepening your capacity in seven disciplines that turn out to be important for generating a creativity boost.
 These disciplines are: